somervda/solar/working/rpi-setup.md

     sh -c '/usr/bin/tvservice -o'
 ```

-14. Open up permissions for writing to the usb drivers (so solardeamon can turn usb on and off)
+14. Open up permissions for writing to the usb drivers (so solarwww can turn usb on and off)

 ```
 sudo chmod o+w /sys/bus/usb/drivers/usb/unbind